Councils of Carthage: Council of 419

 The Canons made at this council are often called The Code of Canons of the African Church.
-It was led by Aurelius, bishop of Carthage and attended by 217 bishops, which held two sessions, May 25 and 30.
+It was led by Aurelius, bishop of Carthage and attended by 217 bishops, which held two sessions, 25 and 30 May.
 "In the year 418-19, all canons formerly made in sixteen councils held at Carthage, one at Milevis, one at Hippo, that were approved of, were read, and received a new sanction from a great number of bishops, then met in synod at Carthage.
 This Collection is the Code of the African Church, which was always in greatest repute in all Churches next after the Code of the Universal Church.
 This code was of very great authority in the old English Churches, for many of the Excerptions of Egbert were transcribed from it... these African Canons are inserted into the Ancient Code both of the Eastern and Western Churches."

 Here is a list of the various councils which made the enactments, with their dates.